Unseen Text: Uniqlo #3D Selfie Campaign

 Guiding Question: How are formal features such as layout, fonts and visuals used to create an effect in these advertisements?

 This particular text and guiding question was set by the IB as a specimen paper when the Lang and Lit curriculum was revised in 2019, so it’s a good one to have a go at.
 It continues a long tradition of presenting advertisement texts for analysis in Paper 1.
 Ads are great multi-modal texts with strong visuals as well as plenty of persuasive copy and tricky linguistic devices for you to unpick.
-My top tip: you might like to focus on visuals, but don’t ignore the copy as analysing language claims and explaining the relationship between image and text can elevate your analysis from good to great.
-The answer below is just one possible approach.
-Notice that, in part at least, it challenges and criticises the text.
+My top tip: you might like to focus on visuals – but don’t ignore the copy, as analysing language claims and explaining the relationship between image and text can elevate your analysis from good to great.
+Notice that, in part at least, the sample response challenges and criticises the text.
 Of course you don’t have to be critical, but you might find some success if you approach mass media texts with a healthy dose of skepticism; the Paper 1 mark scheme asks for ‘evaluation’ and being prepared to challenge the text is a way of being evaluative.
+However, the answer below is just one possible response; alternative approaches can be equally valid.

 The given text is a pair of adverts from Uniqlo, a clothing and lifestyle company originally from Japan.
 The origins of the company can be detected in the logo, which is presented in both English and Japanese, and the word ‘LifeWear’ that is positioned underneath the logo.
 ‘LifeWear’ is a neologism, a new word that the company has invented to differentiate it from other similar companies (Zara, H&M) in a crowded market.
 The text was produced in 2014, at the height of the selfie phenomenon.
 A selfie is a picture the photographer takes of themselves, usually their own face, in a variety of settings.
 Selfies are commonly uploaded onto social media and can themselves be interpreted as a kind of advertising by which the user creates a ‘brand’ for their own identity.
 Uniqlo is piggybacking on the selfie craze and hoping to associate their own company with a popular social phenomenon: the word ‘selfie’ is repeated FOURTEEN times in the two texts, sometimes by itself and sometimes as part of the phrase ‘#3DSelfie.’
 Given that Selfies are a social media craze the text should particularly appeal to younger people.
 Colloquialisms such as ‘snap’ can be understood by a wide range of readers; but the concept of a ‘selfie’ may exclude some older people from this text.
 The ads are eye-catching in terms of design and it is likely that they would grab attention and create interest in the marketing campaign.
 However, on closer inspection, the adverts contain many examples of vague language and the advertising claim – that by taking a selfie we are ‘solving homelessness’ – is particularly weak.